 ALSO READPak says Indo-US statement aggravates already tense situation Many organisations banned in Pakistan thrive online Pak has to rein-in terror groups to avoid 'embarrassment': FM Pak among countries providing "safe havens" to terrorists:US BRICS declaration may strain China-Pak ties: Chinese scholar

+The people of Pakistan have much to gain from a stable, peaceful Afghanistan, and a region that denies safe haven to terrorists.
+"No partnership can survive a countrys tolerance of militants and terrorists who are targeting US service members and officials," Wells said.
+Pakistan, she told lawmakers, shares Administrations goal for a peaceful and stable Afghanistan and seeks a strong relationship with the United States.
 "We look to Pakistan to create the conditions that will help bring the Taliban to the negotiating table.
 Towards this end, the secretary stressed the importance of the government of Pakistan denying safe haven to the Taliban, including the Haqqani Network.
 Our approach to implementing the South Asia strategy will be informed by Pakistans action," she said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)